-I have taught at the University of Westminster since 2010.
-I am a currently a Teaching and Research Fellow in Visual Culture Studies and Course Leader for the MA in Art and Visual Culture.
+I have taught at the University of Westminster since 2010, where I am currently a Senior Lecturer and the Course Leader for the MA in Art and Visual Culture.
 I previously studied at La Sapienza University, Rome (Laurea quinquennale in Scienze della Comunicazione, Cattedra di Sociologia delle Arti e della Moda, 2004) and at the London College of Communication (FdA in Photojournalism, 2006), and hold an MA in Visual Culture (2010) and a PhD (2014) from the University of Westminster.
 I also previously worked as a photographer and photo editor in both commercial and non-profit organisations.

-I have a Postgraduate Certificate in Higher Education, and I am a Fellow of The Higher Education Academy.
+I hold a Postgraduate Certificate in Higher Education, and I am a Fellow of The Higher Education Academy.

-My research focuses on the history and culture of photography, in the interdisciplinary study of visual culture, and in cultural studies.
-I recently completed a monograph entitled Travel Marketing and Popular Photography in Britain, 1888-1939: Reading the Travel Image (Routledge, forthcoming).
-The book aims to make a contribution toward understanding how popular participation in the production, dissemination and consumption of photographic images, specifically those that pertained to the experience of travelling, challenged and subverted the dominant visual culture of travel in Britain between 1888 and 1939.
+My first monograph, Travel Marketing and Popular Photography in Britain, 1888-1939: Reading the Travel Image, was published by Routledge in 2018.
+It examines how popular participation in the production, dissemination and consumption of photographic images, specifically those that pertained to the experience of travelling, challenged and subverted the dominant visual culture of travel in Britain between 1888 and 1939.
 In this project, I analyse the intersection of the popularisation of photography with the social and cultural changes that saw the emergence and development of mass consumer culture and tourism marketing from the late nineteenth century.
 As the book shows, the relationship between popular photography and travel marketing was shaped by the different desires and expectations that consumers and institutions projected onto photography, in what became, effectively, a struggle over the interpretation of the travel image itself.

-My current research builds on the reflections on photography as a transformative force explored in my book.
-I am focusing, specifically, on the intertwined development of new forms of mobility and visuality that cycling and developments in camera technology made possible, and how this shaped/was shaped by the experience of modernity.
-During this time these new technical forms became increasingly popular against the backdrop of the experience of living in a modern metropolis.
-My research investigates people’s engagement with such technologies within a new social and cultural landscape.
+i) in the first, I investigate the intertwined development of new forms of mobility and visuality that cycling and developments in camera technology made possible, and how this shaped/was shaped by the experience of modernity.
+During this time, these new technical forms became increasingly popular against the backdrop of the experience of living in a modern metropolis; my research investigates people’s engagement with such technologies within a new social and cultural landscape.
 It aims to understand how such new body-machine interactions influenced visual experiences and, consequently, the emergence of new photographic possibilities and desires.

 I am a member of the European Society for the History of Photography and of the Società Italiana per lo Studio della Fotografia.
 I have published in titles including History of Photography; Photography and Culture; Science Museum Group Journal; Source: Thinking Through Photography; and Trigger.